techworkersco/twc-site-nl/content/events/2025-07-25/index.en.md

 ⚠️ *Caution: Due to timezone scheduling this workshop takes place in the middle of the night* ⚠️

 Join Tech Workers Coalition in the first organizing skills workshop of the summer!
-You'll be learning about and ✨ practicing ✨ *structured organizing conversations*.
+You'll be learning about and ✨ practicing ✨ structured organizing conversations.

 Organizing conversations are a core skill for every tech worker, whether you want to form a union at your shop, or building community power against an incoming data center.